Posts

 Image

 A few weeks ago a couple of us went for a snowshoeing hike close to Boulder.
 The Brainard Lake area is about 35-45 minutes from Boulder.
 During the winter the road to the lake is closed.
 The road is open during the summer and you have to pay to get into the area.
 You can either take the road or one of the trails north or south of the lake.
 On the south side there are separate trails for cross-country skiing and snowshoeing.
 The snow coverage on the road is spotty and you can walk it without snowshoes (unless there was a recent heavy snowfall).
-The trails are pretty reliably covered in snow.< This first picture is the view when you get to the lake.
+The trails are pretty reliably covered in snow.
 Even though there was not much snow cover in the open (Colorado is having windy winter again), the lake was frozen.
 After reaching the lake and getting a snack, we headed up to Long Lake, not far from Brainard Lake.
 Here is a close up of the patterns in crusty snow on the lake.
-(These are not fun to snowboard over...I tried at Loveland i
+(These are not fun to snowboard over...I tried at Loveland in one of the badly windblow areas.)
+After Long Lake we went ...

 Valley Loop Trail (June 2003)